Chahardi

 Chahardi is a village in Chopda Taluka, Jalgaon District, Maharashtra, India.
 It is located at the north of Tapti River, approximately 44 kilometres northwest of the district seat Jalgaon.
 It is 8 kilometres southwest of the subdistrict seat Chopda.
 As of the year 2010, it has a total population of 11,115.

 Geography

 Chahardi is near the northern state border of Maharashtra.
 It is situated to the south of Akulkhede, west of Vele, north of Nimgavhan, and east of Dhupe Bk.
 The village has an average elevation of 182 metres above the sea level.

 Climate

 Chahardi is under the Tropical Savanna Climate (Aw) according to the Köppen Climate Classification.
-It sees the most amount of rainfall in July, with 265 mm of average precipitation; and the least in April, with 1 mm of average precipitation.
+It sees the most rainfall in July, with 265 mm of average precipitation; and the least in April, with 1 mm of average precipitation.